UncleRus/MultiOSD/doc/source/lowlevel/options.rst

 MLERC
 -----

 Receiver channel used for emulation.
-Works only when :ref:`o-mler` = 1.
+Used only when :ref:`o-mler` = 1.

 +------+--------+
 | Type | Size   |